CryptozombiesHQ/cryptozombie-lessons/en/4/battle-03.md

 Our zombie battles will work as follows:

-- You choose one of your zombies, and choose an opponent's zombie to attack
+- You choose one of your zombies, and choose an opponent's zombie to attack.
 - If you're the attacking zombie, you will have a 70% chance of winning.
 The defending zombie will have a 30% chance of winning.
 - All zombies (attacking and defending) will have a `winCount` and a `lossCount` that will increment depending on the outcome of the battle.
 - If the attacking zombie wins, it levels up and spawns a new zombie.
-- If it loses, nothing happens (except its lossCount incrementing)
+- If it loses, nothing happens (except its `lossCount` incrementing).
 - Whether it wins or loses, the attacking zombie's cooldown time will be triggered.

 This is a lot of logic to implement, so we'll do it in pieces over the coming chapters.